-This course covers privacy and confidentiality legal issues specific to archives of digital material.
+This self-paced course covers privacy and confidentiality legal issues specific to archives of digital material.
 You'll examine the intersection of (and the tension between) privacy/confidentiality, free speech, and freedom to research/write, and focus on how digital records and the digital realm have altered the scene.
 You’ll look at privacy and confidentiality issues in the context of third-party rights, donors, special situations such as medical and education records, national security legislation, and the overriding impact of the digital world.
 Through case studies, you will examine specific situations pertinent to the work of archivists.

 The focus of the day will be on how to think through and identify options for resolving the most commonly encountered privacy and confidentiality legal issues regarding digital records.

 This course builds on others, including Basics of Managing Digital Records, Digital Records—The Next Step, and Providing Access to Born-Digital Archives.

 Upon completion of this course you’ll be able to:

 - Recognize and discuss common legal issues relating to privacy and confidentiality issues in general and for digital archives in particular.

 - Interpret these issues from an archivist’s perspective.